ambrazhei/aweCSSome/common.blocks/product-card/product-card.md

 # Product Card block

-Product card is a logically and functionally independent reusable page component ([block](https://en.bem.info/methodology/key-concepts/#block)) which allows user to добавить продукт в корзину и перейти по ссылке на страницу продукта.
+Product card is a logically and functionally independent reusable page component ([block](https://en.bem.info/methodology/key-concepts/#block)) which allows user to add the product to the cart and navigates to the product page.

 By default, the product card layout contains three parts: the image section, the header section and the offer section (which includes the price and the "Add to cart" button).